Mexico

 The scope and implementation of animal protection vary across states.
 In general, all the states have enacted anti-cruelty laws, but this has created a patchwork of laws ranging from states with with irrisory administrative penalties, states with exemplary criminal penalties, and even states recognizing animals as sentient beings.
 Most states have implemented popular complaints, or “denuncia popular” in Spanish, as the legal mechanism by which individuals and public and private institutions can file animal cruelty complaints.
 Even though laws to protect animals are in place in all states, the country presents similar issues in the implementation of such laws to other countries in the Latin American region.
 For instance, many states such as Aguas Calientes, Hidalgo, Chiapas, and Zacatecas, still allow bullfighting.
 In addition, other activities involving animals as entertainment that are inherently cruel, suchs as “charreadas,” cockfighting, hunting, and fishing are allowed in many states as well.

 Bullfighting is another important issue.
 This cruel practice is prohibited in only five states (Coahuila, Sonora, Sinaloa, Guerrero, and Quintana Roo).
 Currently, bullfighting, cockfighting, and similar practices are considered exceptions to the duty to respect animals in the criminal code of eight states (Baja California, Campeche, Jalisco, Michoacan, Nayarit, Queretaro, Puebla, and Zacatecas).
-Finally, in Mexico City, it is temporarily suspended while a case on the issue is decided by a federal judge.
+Finally, overturned the Amparo that previously suspended bullfighting in Mexico City in 2022.
+This decision effectively reinstates the practice in the city (Mexico's Supreme Court lifts 2022 ban on bullfighting, abc News, 2023).

 The following five states help illustrate the current state of animal protection at the state level and also show the legal diversity and lack of uniformity in this topic in terms of legislative and jurisprudential development on animal law issues.